IamHuijben/SOM-CPC/README.md

 ### SOM-CPC
-This repository contains all code to reproduce the paper "SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Seriespublished", which was published at ICML, 2023.
+This repository contains all code to reproduce the paper "SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series", which was published at ICML, 2023.

 It will soon also contains a simplified version of the code that was used in "Deep clustering of polysomnography data to characterize sleep structure in healthy sleep and non-rapid eye movement parasomnias", published in Journal of Neuroscience Methods, 2025.

 #### Dependencies: